jelambrar96-datatalks/weather-data-engineer-pipeline/README.md

 ## 6. Transformations

+For data transformations, this project utilizes Bruin, which serves as an alternative to dbt.
+Bruin enables SQL-based transformations, data quality checks, and automated pipeline execution, providing a streamlined approach to transforming raw data into analysis-ready formats.

 ## 7. Data visualization: Streamlit Dashboard

 To launch the interactive dashboard, follow these steps to set up your environment: